-The Kuwaiti authorities announced on 20 February 2021 that the ban on entry of non-Kuwaiti citizens, with the exception of immediate family members and domestic workers of Kuwaiti citizens, would continue until further notice.
+The Kuwaiti authorities announced on 21 March 2021 that the ban on entry of non-Kuwaiti citizens would continue until further notice.
+Exempt from this are immediate family members and domestic workers of Kuwaiti citizens.

 The Kuwaiti Government automatically extended visit and residency visas of those in Kuwait that expired after 1 March to 30 November 2020.
 A small number were subsequently extended for a further three months.
 This only applies to visa holders already in Kuwait.
 If you hold valid Kuwaiti residency and are outside Kuwait, your residency is now valid until its expiry date, and does not automatically expire after 6 months outside Kuwait.

 There is an Irish Government Advisory in operation against all non-essential international travel.